Hi Go Overseas!

 South America and Europe also have quite a few opportunities for teaching abroad.
 For example, Spain is a very popular country for those who are looking to teach in Europe -- especially with the government sponsored North American Language and Cultural Assistants Program.

 In Latin America, there are a number of jobs out there, but not as often advertised online as those in Asia.
 For that, it's best to arrive in person and start applying.
-If you don't feel comfortable with that, Colombia and Chile both have government sponsored teaching programs that you can apply to in advance (oh, and did we mention that Colombia is one of the best up and coming places to teach abroad?)
+If you don't feel comfortable with that, Colombia and Chile both have government sponsored teaching programs that you can apply to in advance.

 By this point, I’m sure most of you are wondering, when is it stupid to take a year off to teach abroad?
 What could possibly be left that I haven’t already addressed.